microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

    - Fill out the pull request form for traceability
    - Make sure imports, members, variables, etc, are sorted alphabetically
    - Avoid one-off variables, prefer JavaScript shorthands, shorter and faster code
-   - No global pollution: no specific tab order, minimize `z-index` usage and requires a [new stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context), all polyfills must complies to ECMAScript/W3C standards
+   - No global pollution:
+      - no specific tab order,
+      - minimize `z-index` usage
+         - if z-index is ultimately required, use a [new stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context),
+      - all polyfills must comply with ECMAScript/W3C standards

 - Tests
-   - Tests are important to reduce our burden.
-If new tests are needed but not included, we will reject your pull request
+   - Tests are important to reduces our maintenence burden.
+Pull requests without needed tests will not be approved or merged into the project.
-   - For fixing bug, the original bug repro must be coded as a new test
+   - For fixing a vbug, the original bug repro must be included as a new test
-   - For feature work, please add as much tests as needed to future-proof the feature, include both happy and unhappy paths
+   - For feature work, please add as many tests as needed to future-proof the feature, including both happy and unhappy paths
    - We prefer integration tests over unit tests
-   - Avoid using timeout in tests, use [fake timer](https://www.npmjs.com/package/lolex) instead
+   - Avoid using timeout in tests.
+Instead, use [fake timer](https://www.npmjs.com/package/lolex) instead
 - [Secure by default](https://en.wikipedia.org/wiki/Secure_by_default)
 - Benchmark
    - Performance should not drop significantly